 - The ratio of audit fees on non-audit fees, provided that non- audit fees should not exceed 50% of audit fees, and provided also that not sufficiently detailed audit related fees will be qualified by the Group as non-audit fees; - Existence in the past 5 years of additional economic interest between the auditor's firm and/or its partners and the company and/or its group (including corporate officers); - Existence of familiar relationship between the auditor's firm and/or its partners and the management of the company and/or its group. - GIAM shall vote AGAINST the appointment of external auditors in case of material lack of transparency in auditor's selection or lack of independence. - Except for divergent local market practices, the appointment of an audit firm or a statutory auditor should not exceed 10 years.
-Audit tenders should take place regularly at least every 10 years, unless compelling reasons. - Dividend pay-out Issuers should disclose their dividend pay-out policy.
+Audit tenders should take place regularly at least every 10 years, unless compelling reasons.

+Dividend pay-out - Investee companies should disclose their dividend pay-out policy.
 These policies' content should be in line with shareholders expectations, the issuer's financial needs and consistent with long-term development.
-Issuer's allocation resolutions are assessed on a case-by-case evaluation from the GIAM, based on financial metrics (including coverage of dividends by earnings and/or free cash flow), past practices (taking into account year on year changes and supporting rationale), business practices (with reference to issuer's peers and local market trends).
-Issuers are expected to pursue a sustainable dividend policy, preserving the long- term value of the issuer, also through dividend distribution covered by earnings and/or free cash flow. - Equity Transactions - Free share awards GIAM is in favour of employee shareholdings.
-Reasonable discounts will be tolerated as long as employee shareholdings do not exceed 10% of total issued share capital, in order to provide proper incentives but without unbalancing shareholders' interests.
+Investee company's allocation resolutions are assessed on a case-by-case evaluation from the GIAM, based on financial metrics (including coverage of dividends by earnings and/or free cash flow), past practices (taking into account year on year changes and supporting rationale), business practices (with reference to issuer's peers and local market trends).
+Investee companies are expected to pursue a sustainable dividend policy, preserving the long- term value of the issuer, also through dividend distribution covered by earnings and/or free cash flow.